Lego Stranger Things

-Lego Stranger Things was a Lego theme based on the 2016 Netflix sci-fi horror series of the same name.
+Lego Stranger Things (stylized as LEGO Stranger Things) is a discontinued Lego theme based on the 2016 Netflix sci-fi horror series of the same name created by the Duffer Brothers.
 It was licensed from Netflix.
 The theme was first introduced in May 2019 and was discontinued in December 2022.

 Overview

 Lego Stranger Things was based on the Stranger Things 2016 Netflix sci-fi horror series, which focuses on the investigation into the disappearance of a young boy (Will Byers) amid supernatural events occurring around the town, including the appearance of a girl with psychokinetic abilities (Eleven).
-Lego Stranger Things aimed to recreate the main characters in Lego form, including Barbara "Barb" Holland, Eleven / Jane Hopper, Mike Wheeler, Lucas Sinclair, Dustin Henderson, Will Byers, Joyce Byers, Chief Jim Hopper and the Demogorgon.
+Lego Stranger Things aimed to recreate the main characters in Lego form, including Barbara "Barb" Holland, Eleven / Jane Hopper, Mike Wheeler, Lucas Sinclair, Dustin Henderson, Will Byers, Joyce Byers, Chief Jim Hopper, and the Demogorgon.